telerik/kendo-ui-core/docs/api/javascript/data/ganttdatasource.md

 ##### task `kendo.data.GanttTask` *(optional)*

 The parent task.
-If this parameter is not specified, all gantt tasks will be returned.
+If this parameter is not specified, all Gantt tasks will be returned.

 #### Returns